PhilHarps/music/README.md

 > Discuss methods you will use to protect information and data.

+Development-wise, a configuration `.env` file was created at the root directory to store sensitive credentials (Api secret keys for Stripe and Cloudinary).
+This file is added to the `.gitignore` in the root directory so that when the codebase is pushed up to the github (and by extension to Heroku), the `.env` is exempt from the git push but the application can still refer to the credentials and run successfully.
+Upon deployment to heroku, the secret keys are provided to heroku in the terminal by the user as `heroku config:set STRIPE_SECRET_KEY=whateverthekeyis`.

 The Figaro gem was installed but never used.
-It serves a similar function to .env, which generates instead an `appliation˘
+It serves a similar function to .env, which generates instead an `appliation.yml˘ file instead.

+The Devise gem helped with the secure authentication and field validation of user sign up and log in.

 > Research what your legal obligations are in relation to handling user data.